Andrew A. Humphreys: Civil War

-At the Battle of Chancellorsville, Humphreys' division was attacked by Colquitt's brigade on the 3rd day of the battle.
+At the Battle of Chancellorsville, Humphreys' division was attacked by Colquitt's brigade on the third day of the battle.
+The nine month regiments were set to go home in May when their enlistment terms expired, so his command ceased to exist a few weeks after Chancellorsville.
 On May 23, 1863, Humphreys was transferred to the command of the 2nd Division in the III Corps, under Maj.
 Gen. Daniel E. Sickles.
 When Meade assumed command of the Army of the Potomac just before the Battle of Gettysburg, he asked Humphreys to be his chief of staff, replacing Maj.
 Gen. Daniel Butterfield, who was considered to be too close politically to the previous commander, Maj.
 Gen. Joseph Hooker.
 Humphreys declined the opportunity to give up his division command.
 His new division immediately saw action at Gettysburg where, on July 2, 1863, Sickles insubordinately moved his corps from its assigned defensive position on Cemetery Ridge.
 Humphreys' new position was on the Emmitsburg Road, part of a salient directly in the path of the Confederate assault, and it was too long a front for a single division to defend.
 Assaulted by the division of Maj.
-Gen. Lafayette McLaws, Humphreys' three brigades were demolished; Sickles had pulled back Humphrey's reserve brigade to shore up the neighboring division (Maj.
+Gen. Lafayette McLaws, Humphreys' three brigades were demolished; Sickles had pulled back Humphreys's reserve brigade to shore up the neighboring division (Maj.
 Gen. David B. Birney), which was the first to be attacked.
 Humphreys put up the best fight that could have been expected and was eventually able to reform his survivors on Cemetery Ridge, but his division and the entire corps were finished as a fighting force.

-Humphreys was promoted to major general of volunteers on July 8, 1863, and finally acceded to Meade's request to serve as his chief of staff; he did not have much of a division left to command.
-He served in that position through the Bristoe and Mine Run campaigns that fall, and the Overland Campaign and the Siege of Petersburg in 1864.
-In November 1864, he assumed command of the II Corps, which he led for the rest of the siege and during the pursuit of Gen. Robert E. Lee to Appomattox Court House and surrender.
+Humphreys was promoted to major general of volunteers on July 8, 1863, and finally acceded to Meade's request to serve as his chief of staff; as his division was decimated in the fighting at Gettysburg.
+He served in that position through the Bristoe and Mine Run campaigns that fall, and the Overland Campaign and the Siege of Petersburg in 1864, proving one of the best and most dependable generals in the Army of the Potomac during the latter phase of the war.
+In November 1864, he assumed command of the II Corps after Winfield Hancock was forced to resign for health reasons, which he led for the rest of the siege and during the pursuit of Gen. Robert E. Lee to Appomattox Court House and surrender.
 On March 13, 1865, he was breveted brigadier general in the regular army and then on May 26, 1865, he was awarded brevet major general in the regular army for "gallant and meritorious service at the battle of Gettysburg" for the Battle of Sayler's Creek during Lee's retreat.